v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/metadata/iceegen-addsectionreloc-method.md

 #### <a name="parameters"></a>Parametry
  `section`
- [in] Sekcji kodu w pamięci, do której ma zostać dodany instrukcji .reloc.
+ [in] Sekcja kodu w pamięci, do której chcesz dodać instrukcję .reloc.

  `offset`
  [in] Przesunięcie sekcji.